Gibberlings3/Skills-and-Abilities/README.md

 **POLEARM:**  This weapon class allows the character to use Spears, Staffs, and Halberds.
 Druids can choose this class, but are restricted to Spears and Staffs only.
 Mages can choose this category, but are limited to the Staff alone.

-**THROWN WEAPON STYLE (Next Release):** This weapon style improves the character's use of thrown weaponry to include: Axes, Daggers, Darts, and anything else that may be used as a thrown projectile.
+**THROWN WEAPON STYLE:** This weapon style improves the character's use of thrown weaponry to include: Axes, Daggers, Darts, and anything else that may be used as a thrown projectile.
 - Improved Initiative (1 slot): The character gains a -4 bonus to Speed Factor.
 - Heavy Throw (2 slots): The character gains a +2 bonus to damage rolls.